-Whole Life Insurance
+MetLife Whole Life Insurance

 If you are unfamiliar with these two forms of permanent life insurance, you may want to research more.
-In short, universal life offers similar benefits to whole life, but has more flexibility.
+In short, universal life offers similar benefits to whole life but has more flexibility.

-Universal Life Insurance
+MetLife Universal Life Insurance

 Looking for flexible permanent life insurance?
 MetLife has you covered.
 Whether you are shopping for workplace life insurance or searching independently, MetLife has guaranteed universal life insurance policies for you.

-Burial & Final Expense Insurance
+MetLife Burial & Final Expense Insurance

 This simply means that the final expense payout can be used for the burial and any other death-related expenses.
 Again, it is more of a convenience ordeal, as long as the death benefit lands in the right hands.

 MetLife Additional Policies & Riders

-MetLife offers a number of different policies and is consistently changing with the market.
+MetLife offers a number of different policies and is constantly changing with the market.
 You can expect to find even more options for MetLife life insurance policies, but here we have a few of the company’s most popular options.

 - Disability Waiver of Premium Rider: Available with extra premium.
 Policy premiums will be waived if you become totally disabled as defined in the policy for a continuous period of at least six months.

 As you can see, MetLife has plenty of options to suit their consumers.
 With many flexible policies, you should be able to find the coverage you need at a reasonable price.
-You can likely get discounts by combining with other policies, such as MetLife auto insurance, MetLife health insurance, or MetLife dental.
+However, be mindful that MetLife focuses on employer-

-MetLife: Life Insurance Ratings
+MetLife Life Insurance Ratings

 MetLife has the financial ground to stand on.
 Many of these ratings will also notify you of any red flags with MetLife insurance claims.

 MetLife’s Market Share

-While many people consider MetLife a small insurance company, the company’s group has a strong financial standing and plenty of assets to protect their investors.
-As of 2020, MetLife tops life insurance companies by market share.
+While many people think of MetLife as a small insurance company, the company’s group actually has a very strong financial standing and plenty of assets to protect investors.
+According to data gathered by the Insurance Information Institute, as of 2020, MetLife tops life insurance companies by market share.

-Still concerned with what to expect with MetLife life insurance company?
-Use our FREE quote tool above to make sure you’re getting the rates you deserve.
+Find out how much life insurance will cost you by entering your five-digit ZIP code into our FREE quote tool below, and make sure you’re getting the rates you deserve.